sgjsakura/AspNetCore/PagerDemo.md

 First of all, you need to install the package for MVC pager, you should add the package `Sakura.AspNetCore.Mvc.PagedList` into your `project.json`.

-Adn then, for the most simple usage, you may add the following code into your `Startup.cs` file:
+And then, for the most simple usage, you may add the following code into your `Startup.cs` file:
 ```C#
 // Add the following line at the top area of the file to import extension methods.
 using Sakura.AspNetCore.Mvc;